Google Chart using Spring

 This tutorial is about Google chart using spring framework.
-We know that Google chart basically displays different statistical data on different chart types such as column chart, bar chart, line chart, pie chart etc. You can have a look at the URL https://developers.google.com/chart/ for more information.
+You may know that Google chart basically displays different statistical data on different chart types such as column chart, bar chart, line chart, pie chart etc. You can have a look at the URL https://developers.google.com/chart/ for more information.

 Prerequisites